 Costa Rica is one of the best countries in the world to see Hump Back Whales.
 They migrate along the Pacific coast between September and November.
 This is one of my personal favourite times to visit.

 Whilst Costa Rica is most famous for its wildlife and beauty; it has some wonderful beaches.
 The playa Manuel Antonio which is located right in the middle of the national park has been rated and recognised as the 15th best beach in the world.

 Other stunning beaches include the beach at Tamarindo and Flamingo Beach where the luxury Costa Rica beach resort called The Palms is located.

-One of my personal favourite beaches is Playa Tulemar which is a virtually private cove at the very exclusive residential resort of Tulemar in the town of Manuel Antonio where many of our luxury Costa Rica Villas are located.
+One of my personal favourite beaches is Playa Tulemar which is a virtually private cove at the very exclusive residential resort of Tulemar in the town of Manuel Antonio where many of our villas are located.